 - I have a dream to cruise to make a secure life.

 - He knows how to deal with his friends.

-- The CEO of the company deals with the tough challenge.
+- The CEO of the company deals with a tough challenge.

 - I’m dealing with the problem.